nvsaleev/bmo/README.md

 ## Overview & Assumptions

-In this takehome, I emphasized the architecting of a scalable containerized distributed system that tolerates eventual consistency within a few seconds.
+In practice, the ecosystem of trading analytics involves differently organized teams using different technologies.
+For this reason, in this takehome, I emphasized the architecting of an event-driven containerized distributed system that tolerates eventual consistency within a few seconds.
 The system is designed to support a universe of 50,000 stocks with up to a few thousand DAU who monitor a basket of 50 stocks.
 At a high level, the application works as follows:

 ![Alt text for the image](system_overview.png)